Beauchamp Place

 Beauchamp Place (pronounced "Beecham Place") is a fashionable shopping street in the Knightsbridge district of London.
-It was known as Grove Place until 1885.
+Previously known as Grove Place until 1885, it has since evolved into a well-known shopping street.

-It was once better known for its brothels and lodging houses, but since the Edwardian era, antique shops and high end fashion boutiques have dominated the street.
+It was once better known for its brothels and lodging houses, but since the Edwardian era, antique shops and high-end fashion boutiques have dominated the street.

-Beauchamp Place was also a 16th-century mansion of the Seymour family, whose titles included Viscount Beauchamp.
+Beauchamp Place originally referred to a 16th-century mansion belonging to the Seymour family, whose titles included Viscount Beauchamp.
 It belonged to Edward Seymour, Viscount Beauchamp, who became the Earl of Hertford and was the son of a Lord Protector of England.

+The Italian restaurant San Lorenzo was situated at No. 22 between 1963 and its closure in 2022.
+It attracted many celebrities and influential people and became closely associated with Diana, Princess of Wales.
+Paparazzi photographers would regularly wait on Beauchamp Place to photograph the diners.